Philippines’ Duterte pardons U.S. Marine convicted of murdering transgender woman

 Pemberton’s lawyer Rowena Flores told CNN Philippines that she was surprised by the news.
 “I’ve very happy with this development, and I thank the president,” she said.

 The Laude family lawyer Virgie Suarez called the development “revolting” and “a mockery of our judiciary and legal system.”
+She previously said that there was no proof of Pemberton’s reformed moral character, such as a committee evaluation or documentation of exemplary deeds.

 “There are too many Filipino convicts, already in their twilight years serving their sentence,” Suarez said.
 “Why give it [the pardon] to a foreigner, a U.S. soldier who committed an atrocious crime?”